 Bidding our final farewells with promises to return and stay in touch, it reminded me of goodbyes I've shared with fellow travelers during the last two years on the road where we have shared some incredible experiences, bonded, and then... gone.
 It's not your stereotypical cat cafe and that's what makes it special.

-So forget Minnesota Nice and say hello to New York Nice
+Forget Minnesota Nice and say hello to New York Nice.

 Date Visited: 12/3/17